 Doll instead, holding opposite elbows together.

-Downward Dog is an amazing yoga pose for full-body flexibility and strength.
+Downward Dog is an amazing yoga pose for beginners as it encourages full-body flexibility and strength.

 Come to your mat on your hands and knees, with your knees below your hips and hands slightly forward of your shoulders.
 Press back, lift your buttocks upwards until you form a triangle pose.
 Keep your arms straight.
 Your heels may not touch the ground but that is fine.

 If you’re struggling to get the hang of Downward Dog, a great tip from Destination Yoga is to recreate the benefits by leaning against a wall with your back parallel to the floor, creating an upside-down L-shape.

 High Lunge Pose, or Crescent Pose, builds lower body strength and opens the chest.

 Come to a standing position at the top of your mat.
 Exhale and step the right foot behind.
 The right heel is lifted for this pose.
 Square your hips to face the front.
 As you inhale, lift the arms.

 Note: If you are unable to “square your hips” with straight right leg, bend the leg to push the right hip forward more

 The Warrior 2 pose strengthens the entire lower body including the thigh, calf and back muscles.

 Stand with legs wide apart facing the long side of the mat.
 Rotate the right foot clockwise 90 degrees, point your toes towards the short edge of the mat.
 Bend the right knee.
 The left leg should be stretched out behind you, and the foot grounded on the mat.
 Stretch the hands out towards the side and look at the right hand.